 This stunning Chocolate Fudge Cake is a crowd pleasing showstopper!
 Four layers of fudgy chocolate sponge covered in a silky smooth chocolate buttercream.
+It’s a chocoholic’s dream come true!

 Sometimes you come across a recipe that is just so perfect, you make it again and again.
+This chocolate Fudge cake is one of those recipes.

-It’s never let me down, and I’m sure you will feel the same!
+I’ve made this cake for Birthdays, parties and weddings.
+It’s never let me down, and once you’ve tried it I’m sure you will feel the same!

 This is my go to chocolate cake recipe.
-To give you an idea of texture, it’s very close to a boxed cake mix.
+To give you an idea of the texture, it’s very close to a boxed cake mix.
 BUT wait, I don’t mean that in a bad way!

-Far from it!
+FAR from it!
 The cake layers are incredibly moist and fudgy.
 The not too rich chocolate buttercream is light, fluffy and melts in your mouth.

 - Water